chasenpietryga/director-actor-pattern/README.md

-# director-actor-pattern
-Public 30% demo of Director/Actor Pattern – zero trauma AI scaling.
-Full version under NDA.
+Initial release – public 30% demo

+This repo contains the safe, public version of the Director/Actor Pattern.
+The full Optimus-grade system with real safety layers is ready for live demo under NDA.